Supported Exempt Accommodation — England and Wales

 How DualRecord Works

 The worker opens one form.
 They record what happened — the category, description, duration, and how the activity was delivered.
 One entry.
-No duplication.
+The system does the rest.

 Based on the activity category, DualRecord pre-populates the IHM eligibility status, the CSS-qualifying status, and the Turnbull framework points engaged.
-The worker confirms or adjusts.
-Three guided fields capture the vulnerability link, the beyond-ordinary justification, and the real difference narrative — the exact evidence needed for both legal tests.
+Three guided fields capture the vulnerability link, the beyond-ordinary justification, and the real difference narrative — the exact evidence needed for both legal tests simultaneously.

 Every activity adds to a running evidence trail.
 The tenant profile shows the CSS threshold indicator in real time.
-Compliance alerts flag gaps.
+Compliance alerts flag gaps before they become problems.
 The system prompts re-engagement attempts when tenants disengage.
 When a challenge arrives, the evidence is already there.

 “The legal analysis is embedded in the system.
 Front-line workers do not need to understand the law — they record what happened, and DualRecord captures the evidence.”